FAQ

 Are you going to “preach” to me in session?

 No. While I am happy to incorporate your beliefs into our discussions and talk about how you can integrate your beliefs into the strategies we use and even how to leverage your faith to help you better practice the skills you are learning, I am not your spiritual leader.
 I will always encourage you to work with your ecclesiastical leaders.
 I respect the line between pastoral counseling and professional counseling.
-They are two approaches that I have found complement each other well, and I know where my place is and where it isn’t.
+There are two approaches that I have found complement each other well, and I know where my place is and where it isn’t.

 Why isn’t it necessary?
 Any good therapist will respect your beliefs and values and work with you from your value base, not their own.

-The point is there are great therapists in and out of our faith who will respect your beliefs and values.
+The point is, there are great therapists in and out of our faith who will respect your beliefs and values.
 I do just that with my clients who are Catholic, Protestant, Muslim, Jewish, and Buddhist.
 I do that with my clients who are agnostic and atheists.
 I agree that faith matters in counseling, but only to a point.
 What matters most is finding a skilled and compassionate person who will work for YOUR goals and agenda and who is healthy enough themselves to not impose their own beliefs and agendas on you.

 Are there any good therapists who are also inexpensive?